portfoliospreadsheets/blog/Porting MEAN stack to Firebase+Firestore.md

-# Porting a MEAN Stack application to Firebase+Firestore
+# How to: Port a MEAN Stack application to Firebase+Firestore

 23rd January 2019.